HiDefTextiles/HiDefKnits/README.md

 Tómas will supervise a Masters student on this research collaboration, and Helga will co-supervise.

-**Páll Kristján Pálsson** has advisory role to HiDef Knits.
+**Páll Kristján Pálsson** has advisory role to HiDef: Knits.
-Páll was director of *NSA VENTURES* (Nýsköpunarsjóðs atvinnulífsins) in 1997-1999 and now teaches innovation, entrepreneurship, product development and marketing at University of Iceland.
+Páll teaches innovation, entrepreneurship, product development and marketing at University of Iceland.
+He has been on the board of several start-ups.
+See (CV)[RANNIS/cv_pkp.pdf] for details.
 Páll is currently the general manager of *GLÓFI*, which is a leader in the development and commercial manufacturing of woolen knitwear in Iceland.
-GLÓFI produces mostly for its own brand, VARMA, but also for other designers and companies under their brands such as Cintamani, Farmers Market, Vík Prjónsdóttir, Andrea by Andrea and Júniform.

 **Áslaug Einarsdóttir** has advisory role to HiDef: Knits.
 Áslaug is retired, but in the past she worked as a tailor before starting her